zompiexx/wargames/README.md

 2) similar to above, but allow call to BASIC to create simple programs.
 3) Directory Listing
 4) Enhance functionality of Pan-AM system to include options to modify, delete records etc., and to cross reference flight schedules
+5) I am planning to write a customised version of the IMSAI 8080 program which includes a telnet client and system calls to play the samples.
+The server could then be a separate Linux machine in a remote location.

 Still to do: Requested
 1) allow users to run global thermonuclear war after login.